FarronF/limerick-council-meetings/meetings/2019/09/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 15th July 2019.md

 Limerick City and County Council has a co-ordinated approach to implementing the

-various provisions of the Litter Pollution Act / Waste Management Acts and the--- 4
+various provisions of the Litter Pollution Act / Waste Management Acts and the
+---
+4

 Waste Presentation Bye Laws.
 It involves the Domestic Waste & Litter, Street